Domestic Abuse Restraining Order: Provisions and process

 In Wisconsin there are similar processes for obtaining a domestic violence or harassment restraining order.
 The first step is ordinarily for the woman — the Wisconsin Coalition Against Domestic Violence generally refers to petitioners as female as most are women — to file an initial petition with the court.
 It is free of charge to file a petition for a domestic abuse restraining order.
 The harassment restraining order sometimes requires a fee but this is waived if the abuse also qualifies as domestic abuse, which it often does.
 The matter is considered a civil, not a criminal, case and the petitioner has no automatic right to an attorney, although she can retain an attorney if she can afford one.
 The woman often begins the process under extreme stress and overwhelmed with emotion.
 She must provide a detailed written statement of the facts supporting the granting of the order.
 She may request that a temporary restraining order be granted for a period of up to 14 days.
-The temporary restraining order may be granted ex partewithout the abuser having the opportunity to appear in court.
+The temporary restraining order may be granted ex parte without the abuser having the opportunity to appear in court.
 Unlike in some states, in Wisconsin an ex parte order can be granted on the basis of past abuse, with no further evidence of the likelihood of future abuse being needed.

 The woman will also request that a full hearing — at which the abuser will be present - be held to determine whether to grant a permanent restraining order.
 Wisconsin courts will have jurisdiction to hear the case if the petitioner resides in Wisconsin—even if the respondent does not also reside in Wisconsin.
 The overall process does not usually last more than three to four weeks.